 Turning on guest access in Teams involves more than just flipping a switch.
 We break down Microsoft Teams guest access requirements, with step-by-step instructions on how to enable guest access at all four authorization levels.

 When full guest access was introduced to Microsoft Teams, allowing external users to join existing teams and channels, it revolutionized external collaboration here at ShareGate.

 Suddenly, employees could invite anyone with an email address to join their team, where they could then make video calls, collaborate on documents, and participate in channel-based chats; with fewer restrictions, people were more likely to use Teams to do their work.
-That insight was instrumental in the creation of ShareGate Apricot, our Teams governance tool.
+That insight was instrumental in the creation of ShareGate, our Teams governance tool.